MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     :class: m-text m-primary

 It's there !
-After so much time, Substance-Painter finally saw it-self getting a shiny new color-management system with OCIO support.
+After so much time, Substance-Painter finally saw itself getting a shiny new color-management system with OCIO support.
 We're going to dive deeper inside and see how it works.

-The article is divided in two parts.
+The article is divided into two parts.
-You got first a theoratical part that will try to explain how color-management works.
+You got first a theoretical part that will try to explain how color-management works.
 This can help you debug issues and just not tweak settings like a blind machine.
-This part is not mandatory thought.
+This part is not mandatory though.
 You can skip straight to the `Substance Setup & Workflow`_ section if desired.

 .. note-info::